bureau14/qdb-api-java/doc/timeseries.md

 ### Safe blobs

 In  order to maximize performance, QuasarDB tries to keep memory copying to a minimum and `createBlob` does not copy blob data before putting it into the local cache using `append`.
-This means that when short-lived objects that get garbage collectred before they are added to the local cache will lead to errors.
+This means that when short-lived objects that get garbage collected before they are added to the local cache will lead to errors.
 As a solution to this, we provide a SafeBlob class that copies the data into a new, temporary ByteBuffer automatically:

 ```java
 String qdbUri = "qdb://127.0.0.1:2838";